HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 # ESP8266-HomeKit-Demo [![Build Status](https://travis-ci.org/HomeACcessoryKid/ESP8266-HomeKit-Demo.svg?branch=master)](https://travis-ci.org/HomeACcessoryKid/ESP8266-HomeKit-Demo)
 User part of the [ESP8266-HomeKit](https://github.com/HomeACcessoryKid/ESP8266-HomeKit) foundation

-## There is an inititive to develop the code further at the Dutch hacker convention SHA-2017.
-See issue#17 for details!

 Public Apple's HomeKit protocol code has been around for some time for more potent processors (notably [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS)).
 This is a rewrite for the ESP8266 for you to play with.
 Note that this does not get you a certified HomeKit accessory!